sirzur/DJA0230TLS/ROOT.md

-!!! caution "DISCLAIMER"
+> "DISCLAIMER"

-    The documentation is provided "as is" and the author disclaims all warranties with regard to this documentation including all implied warranties of merchantability and fitness.
+> The documentation is provided "as is" and the author disclaims all warranties with regard to this documentation including all implied warranties of merchantability and fitness.
 In no event shall the author be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortious action, arising out of or in connection with the use or performance of this documentation.

 In short, do so at your own risk.
 This is the procedure done on a Technicolor DJA0230TLS Gateway.
 The process itself *is* safe but it's fiddly.